elastic/kibana/x-pack/plugins/infra/README.md

 ### Creating PRs

+As with all of Kibana, we welcome contributions from everyone.
+The usual life-cycle of a PR looks like the following:

+1. **Create draft PR**: To make ongoing work visible, we recomment creating [draft PRs] as soon as possible.
+PRs are usually target at `master` and backported later.
+The checklist in the PR description template can be used to guide the progress of the PR.
-To ensure that a newly created PR gets the attention of the
-@elastic/infra-logs-ui team, the following label should be applied to PRs:
+2. **Label the PR**: To ensure that a newly created PR gets the attention of the @elastic/infra-logs-ui team, the following label should be applied to
+   PRs:
    * `Infrastructure`
    * `Infra UI` if it relates to the *Intrastructure UI*
    * `Logs UI` if it relates to the *Logs UI*
+   * `[zube]: In Progress` to track the stage of the PR
-* Version labels for backport targets
+   * Version labels for merge and backport targets (see [Kibana's contribution procedures]), usually:
+     * the version that `master` currently represents
+     * the version of the next minor release
+   * Release note labels (see [Kibana's contribution procedures])
+     * `release_note:enhancement` if the PR contains a new feature or enhancement
+     * `release_note:fix` if the PR contains an external-facing fix
+     * `release_note:breaking` if the PR contains a breaking change
+     * `release_note:deprecation` if the PR contains deprecations of publicly documented features.
+3. **Satisfy CI**: The PR will automatically be picked up by the CI system, which will run the full test suite as well as some additional checks.
+A comment containing `jenkins, test this` can be used to manually trigger a CI run.
+The result will be reported on the PR itself.
+Out of courtesy for the reviewers the checks should pass before requesting reviews.
+4. **Request reviews**: Once the PR is ready for reviews it can be marked as such by [changing the PR state to ready].
+In addition the label `[zube]: In Progress` should be replace with `[zube]: In Review` and `review`.
+If the GitHub automation doesn't automatically request a review from `@elastic/infra-logs-ui` it should be requested manually.
+5. **Incorporate review feedback**: Usually one reviewer's approval is sufficient.
+Particularly complicated or cross-cutting concerns might warrant multiple reviewers.
+6. **Merge**: Once CI is green and the reviewers are approve, PRs in the Kibana repo are "squash-merged" to `master` to keep the history clean.
+7. **Backport**: After merging to `master`, the PR is backported to the branches that represent the versions indicated by the labels.
+The `yarn backport` command can be used to automate most of the process.

+There are always exceptions to the rule, so seeking guidance about any of the steps is highly recommended.

 [Kibana's contribution procedures]: ../../../CONTRIBUTING.md
 [Infrastructure forum]: https://discuss.elastic.co/c/infrastructure